strimzi/proposals/066-topic-replication-factor-change.md

 ### KafkaTopic CRD changes

-During the whole replicas change process the KafkaTopic remains in a Ready state.
+During the whole replicas change process the KafkaTopic remains in a ready state.
 A replicas change is executed asynchronously, and takes more than one reconciliation to complete.

 A new optional KafkaTopicStatus subsection called `replicasChange` is used to update the user, and keep track of the replicas change state.
-The replicas change state can be pending or ongoing, and it can contains a message in case of failure.
+The `replicasChange` can be in a pending or ongoing `state`, and it can contains a `message` in case of failure.
+Other fields are `sessionId`, which maps to Cruise Control's `User-Task-ID`, and `replicas`, which reflects the target replicas value (this may be different from .spec.replicas when the state is ongoing).

 - **Pending**: Not in Cruise Control's task queue (not yet sent or request error).
+  Cruise Control's task states: None.
   ```sh
   status:
     conditions: